COLUMN

 2024.10.08

-Interview with the CEO & Founder and the Director of The Salons Japan Inc., the company striving for "True independence for beauticians"
+Interview with the CEO & Founder and the Director of The Salons Japan Inc., the company striving for "True independence for beauty professionals"

-In June 2024, our company entered into a capital and business alliance with The Salons Japan Inc., which leases private salon studios for professional beauticians, and we have begun our journey together as partners in the Venture Ecosystem.
+In June 2024, our company entered into a strategic capital and business alliance with The Salons Japan Inc., which leases private salon studios for beauty professionals, and we have begun our journey together as partners in the Venture Ecosystem.

 https://d-pops-group.co.jp/en/column/the-salons-japan/

-On this occasion, we interviewed The Salons Japan Inc.’s CEO and founder Hidetoshi Shimizu and director Kenji Kuboshima about their founding story and hopes for “THE SALONS”, their company’s private salon studios for professional beauticians.
+For this article, we interviewed The Salons Japan Inc.’s CEO and founder Hidetoshi Shimizu and director Kenji Kuboshima about their founding story and hopes for “THE SALONS”, their company’s private salon studios for beauty professionals.

 1. What inspired you to start the company?